 The 2018 Ceja Vineyards Napa Valley Carneros Chardonnay Reserva is deep golden color in the glass; offers a diversity of ripe fruit driven aromatics including of pineapple, cantaloupe, apricot, honeysuckle, orange marmalade, and a variety of dessert notes including vanilla, hints of caramel and hazelnut.
 A noticeable intensity of flavor runs the entire breadth of the palate and persists for some time on the rich and satisfying finish.
 Shows flavors of tangerine, mango, crème brûlée and ripe yellow peaches.
 The texture is creamy and supple, certainly a result from weekly lees stirring during its aging in barrel.
 An uplifting brightness of acidity counterbalances the texture, especially on the finish.
 This is a complex and layered Chardonnay well worth seeking out.

 The Vino de Casa is a real nice find.
 It is a an extremely unusual blend, dominated by Pinot Noir and Syrah with sometimes an addition of Merlot.
 When winemaker Armando Ceja was in college one of his professors told him that it was impossible to blend these two varietals.
 Never say impossible.
 This wine is a testament that these two varietals can complement each other quite well.
 The softness of the Pinot Noir is felt on the front of the palate and the Syrah brings a slight pepper flavor to the mid palate and certainly rounds out a long finish.
-Out of 1,100+ Napa wineries and producers visited with to date, this is the only winery we know of blending these two varietals together.
+Out of 1,200+ Napa Valley based wineries and producers visited with to date, this is the only winery we know of blending these two varieties together.
 And it has become their most produced wine.

 The 2018 Ceja Vineyards Vino de Casa Red Blend, Petaluma Gap is a blend of 70% Pinot Noir, 20% Syrah & 10% Merlot.
 The bouquet offers aromas of red licorice and some floral notes.
 Two words describe this wine on the palate: supple and balanced.
 It offers flavors of cherry and some light savory notes on the finish including hints of white pepper.
 This is an easy drinking pleasurable wine ideal for pairing with a variety of summertime BBQ meats.
 This is one of the only non-Napa Valley wines that they produce.
 It was aged for 18 months in American oak barrels.